Hate the Hustle? Here’s how to avoid it…

 So if you find this balance a challenge, do not despair.
 Know that you are not alone and getting that balance right is all a rite of passage on the way to enjoying a successful business.

 In the meantime here are some things you can do to help make it easier to balance it all:

 - Don’t try and follow too many strategies for growing your audience at once.
 Stick with just 1-2 that give you great results rather than spread yourself too thin.

-- Choose activity that is most in flow for you when it comes to your audience growth and nurturing – because if it feels hard that will become yet another reason you won’t prioritise it.
+- Choose an activity that is most in flow for you when it comes to your audience growth and nurturing – because if it feels hard, that will become yet another reason you won’t prioritise it.

-- Get consistent – do whatever you need to do to make your audience growth and nurture a non-negotiable part of your business – block out the time and don’t let anything get in the way – this is your hustle-free future that’s at stake.
+- Get consistent – do whatever you need to do to allow the nurture and growth of your audience to become a non-negotiable part of your business – block out the time and don’t let anything get in the way – this is your hustle-free future that’s at stake.

 - Batch your content – block out 1-2 days per month to create all of your marketing and nurture content for the month ahead.